 - Coding and delivery practices that help you deliver features gradually and in a controlled way, rather than through a big-bang approach.

-- Demystifying continuous integration and delivery concepts such as humble objects, feature flags, keystone interfaces, branching by abstraction, dark release, canary release, and putting them into context of AL and Business Central app development.
+- Demystifying continuous integration and delivery concepts such as humble objects, feature flags, keystone interfaces, branching by abstraction, dark launch, canary release, and putting them into context of AL and Business Central app development.

 Who should attend?